Need to light up the dark? Check out these high-lumen smart light bulbs.

 Runner-up: Novostella 13W RGBCW

-Novostella's 13W standard smart bulb may have landed in second place due to its lower lumen count, but it still has plenty of great features.
+Novostella's 13W standard smart bulb may have landed in second place due to its lower lumen count, but it still has excellent features.
 At 1300LM, it also has plenty of light to brighten up most spaces quite well.

-It utilizes an RGBCW LED array to net you a tunable white color range from 2700K to 6500K, while still garnering 16 million colors of fun as well.
-By using specific warm and cool white LEDs, Novostella's bulb produces some of the most accurate white ranges of all the bulbs on this list.
+It utilizes an RGBCW LED array to net you a tunable white color range from 2700K to 6500K while still garnering 16 million colors of fun as well.
+Using specific warm and cool white LEDs, Novostella's bulb produces some of the most accurate white ranges of all the bulbs on this list.

-In terms of smarts, Novostella included 2.4GHz Wi-Fi so you can use the bulb with an Android or iOS app without the need for separate hardware.
-Through the Smart Life app, you can group lights, control brightness and colors, set up schedules, and even use some preset scenes.
-Luckily, the bulb is also compatible with Alexa, Google Assistant, SmartThings, and even IFTTT so integrating it into your smart home is simple.
+Novostella included 2.4GHz Wi-Fi in terms of smarts to use the bulb with an Android or iOS app without the need for separate hardware.
+You can group lights, control brightness and colors, set up schedules, and even use preset scenes through the Smart Life app.
+Luckily, the bulb is also compatible with Alexa, Google Assistant, SmartThings, and even IFTTT, so integrating it into your smart home is simple.

 Pros: